Tetratricopeptide repeat domain 16 isoform 1: Protein

 The TPR motifs that make up TTC16 belong to the TPR_11 super family, while the later half of the protein is made of the Pumilio Superfamily.
 The molecular weight is 98.3 kdal and the isoelectric point is 9.15 making TTC16 a basic protein.
 In total, the TTC16 protein is 873 amino acids in length.
 There are two isoforms, of which variant 1 is the longest.
 There are 17 spliced versions of the gene.

-Post Translational Modifications
+Post translational modifications

 The protein contains many putative binding sites and forms alpha helix chains.
 Within the cell, TTC16 is found within the nucleus.
 Most of the post translational modifications are concentrated in the latter half, phosphorylation in particular is constant in the Pumilio Superfamily region.
 There are also 4 nuclear localization signals and 7 O-linked glycosylation sites.
 There are no N-linked glycosylation sites.

 Structure

 TTC16 forms several alpha helices and coiled-coil regions.
 Domains containing TPR motifs show stronger stability than regions without.